chenavin/chenavin.github.io/_pages/publications.md

 #### In-netwrok computing

+* R. Segal, C. Avin and G. Scalosub, "SOAR: Minimizing Network Utilization Cost With Bounded In-Network Computing," in IEEE Transactions on Network and Service Management.
+2023
 * Itamar Gozlan, Chen Avin, Gil Einziger, Gabriel Scalosub.
 "Go-to-Controller is Better: Efficient and Optimal LPM Caching with Splicing, " accepted to  Sigmetrics 2023, 2023.
 [C73]
 * R. Segal, C. Avin, and G. Scalosub.
 "Constrained In-network Computing with Low Congestion in Datacenter Networks". in IEEE Conference on Computer Communications (INFOCOM), pp. 1639-1648, 2022.
 [C67]
 * R. Segal, C. Avin, and G. Scalosub, “SOAR: minimizing network utilization with bounded in-network computing,” in Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNext), pp. 16–29, 2021.
 [C64]